ccnlab/pubweb/content/people/oreilly/cv.md

 # Degrees

 * Ph.D., Psychology, Carnegie Mellon University, Aug 13, 1996.
-Thesis: <i>The Leabra Model of Neural Interactions and Learning in the Neocortex.* James L. McClelland advisor.
+Thesis: *The Leabra Model of Neural Interactions and Learning in the Neocortex.* James L. McClelland advisor.
 * M.S., Psychology, Carnegie Mellon University, 1992.
 * A.B.
 Magna with Highest Honors in Psychology, Harvard University, 1989.
 Interdisciplinary Program in Cognitive Science.